ammar-homaida-statistics/easystatisticsacademy/foundations/how-all-of-this-fits-together/index.md

     <p>
       From question to data to conclusions,
-      statistical reasoning follows a coherent framework.
+      statistical reasoning follows a structured pipeline.
-      Understanding the structure prevents common errors.
+      Understanding this structure prevents common errors
+      and supports reliable decisions.
     </p>
   </div>
 </section>

 <section class="section section-next">
   <div class="content-narrow">
     <h2>What comes next</h2>

     <p>
-      The next lesson explains what the upcoming section on descriptive statistics will cover and how these foundations support everything that follows.
+      The next lesson introduces the formal study of
+      <strong>descriptive statistics</strong>,
+      building on these foundations with specific methods and measures.
     </p>

     <a class="btn btn-primary" href="/foundations/what-comes-next-descriptive-statistics/">